8 Package metadata

 files by setting the global option usethis.description

-You can pre-configure your preferred name, email, license, etc.
+to a named list.
+You can pre-configure your preferred name, email, license, etc. See the article on usethis setup for more details.

 DESCRIPTION

-should be indented, usually with four spaces.
+The second and subsequent lines should be indented, usually with four

 If you ever need to work with a DESCRIPTION